Spring Cleaning Must Do’s Inside and Out

 Let the sun shine in and clean your home from top to bottom.
 Tackle a few of these tasks each cleaning period so you don’t overwhelm yourself.
 Remember to always follow your manufacturer’s cleaning instructions for any items.

 - Windows.
-You want to see clearly the first blooms of spring so wash windows, wipe down sills, and clean screens by vacuuming first and then rinsing with a hose outside.
+Wash windows, wipe down sills, and clean screens by vacuuming first and then rinsing with a hose outside.
 Some of you may want to wait until the yellow pollen season is over to do this or you may need to repeat again.

 - Floors.
 Wash and polish those hardwood floors after the beating they got from winter boots and wet paws.

 - Carpets.
-Hire a professional to clean your carpets thoroughly.
+Hire a professional or rent a rug cleaner from a local business to clean your carpets thoroughly.
 This is a good idea if you have pets.

 - Tile.
 Clean yucky tile grout to make your bathrooms and kitchens shine.
 If you have ceramic tile, the grout can start to look dirty and stained.
 An old toothbrush and some vinegar and baking soda are a good start.
 You can reseal the grout or stain it with new color too.
 For tiles, give then a deeper clean than usual and reseal if needed.